 1. Scope

-1.1 The test method is designed to obtain an indication of the stability of the adhesive tape with long-term storage by simulation of the ageing behaviour at elevated temperatures.
-There is no direct correlation between accelerated ageing and real ageing behaviour for all types of adhesive tapes.
-It is necessary to compare with standard measurements for different types of backings and adhesive masses.
-Other ageing temperatures may be agreed between suppliers and customers.
+The test method is designed to obtain an indication of the long-term stability of adhesive tapes by simulation of the ageing behaviour at elevated temperatures.

+Note: there is no direct correlation between accelerated ageing and real ageing behaviour for all types of adhesive tapes.

-2. Nature of Test
+2. Summary of Test Method

 The adhesive tape is placed in an air circulation oven at an elevated temperature for a defined period to observe the possible change of the physical or chemical properties of the adhesive tape.